eliyamelamed1/styleguide/client-styleguide/styleguide.md

 ## Root Level Directories

 - **components/**: Contains reusable UI elements.

 - **hooks/**: Holds custom React hooks for shared logic.

 - **utils/**: Stores utility functions for common tasks.

 - **Groups**: Parentheses denote logical grouping (e.g., (ui)/) to enhance organization and navigability.

 - **Features**: Modular units of functionality, either shared or page-specific, for scalable code.

 ## Features
+- **Structure**: Each feature is a self-contained unit, facilitating easy reuse and maintenance.

 - **Shared vs. Page-Specific**:
   - Shared features are available application-wide.
   - Page-specific features are tailored for individual pages, containing all necessary logic, components, hooks, and utilities for that page.

-- **Structure**: Each feature is a self-contained unit, facilitating easy reuse and maintenance.
-- **Public API**: The index.js file in each feature folder serves as the entry point, exporting the feature's functionalities for application-wide use.
+- **Feature Entry Point**: index.js acts as the central access point for each feature's functionalities.
+Ensures consistent, modular integration across the application.
+  - Internal Use: Prefer direct file imports within the feature to avoid dependencies issues.
+  - External Use: Use index.js for imports outside the feature for a clean and organized interface.

 ## Pages Directory
 - Contains individual pages of the application, each potentially housing exclusive features.

 - **Exclusive Features**: Features within a page directory are designed to be used exclusively by that page, emphasizing the importance of tailored functionality to enhance page performance and user experience.

 ## Parentheses Groups vs. Features